It’s the season for giving.

 Baked goods are a perfectly acceptable gift, but you should check on any food allergies the recipient might have, says Post.
 Sarantos likes to give baklava.

-"If we take the time to appreciate what someone does for us, that increases our own positive emotions," says Nathaniel M. Lambert, a Florida State University psychology researcher who was the lead writer on a study of the subject.
+“If we take the time to appreciate what someone does for us, that increases our own positive emotions,” says Nathaniel M. Lambert, psychology professor at University of the South Pacific and former Florida State University psychology researcher who was the lead writer on a study of the subject.